Zhaoxin: Development

 The successor to the ZX-D, the KX-6000 system on a chip (also called ZX-E), was demonstrated to the press in September 2018.
 The architecture, an evolution of the ZX-D architecture, was called "Lujiazui".
 The KX-6000 was formally launched in 2019.
 In June 2019 the KX-6000 was reported to being built on a 16 nm TSMC process.
 The chip has a DirectX 11.1 compatible iGPU.
 In 2022, Zhaoxin was noted to have added ZX-E specific compiler support for the GNU Compiler Collection.

 The successor to the KX-6000, the ZX-F or KX-7000 processor series, was initially planned for release in 2021.
 The KX-7000 chip was reported to be planned for release on a 7 nm process with DDR5 support.
 An alleged benchmark result for a ZX-F appeared on GeekBench in 2020.

 The KX-7000 was finally released in December 2023, two years late.
 According to test results reported by Tom's Hardware, this processor was twice as fast as the KX-6000 series that came before it.
 The benchmark score indicated that not only had clock speeds improved substantially, but also instructions-per-clock.
 In comparison, the KX-7000 was deemed to be on par with similar processors made by AMD or Intel in the mid-to-late 2010s.
 Zhaoxin was itself reported as saying that the KX-7000 reached the same level of performance as the seventh-generation Intel Core i5-7400 (which was launched in 2017).

+In January 2026, Zhaoxin announced the development of the KaiXian KX-8000 microprocessor.